kingcean/kingcean.github.io/archive/2016/04/06/string-format.md

 ## String builder

-In fact, dotNet implements `String.Format` static method by [`StringBuilder`](https://msdn.microsoft.com/en-us/library/system.text.stringbuilder.aspx) which is in System.Text namespace.
+In fact, dotNet implements `String.Format` static method by [`StringBuilder`](https://msdn.microsoft.com/en-us/library/system.text.stringbuilder.aspx) which is in `System.Text` namespace.

 1. Acquire a `StringBuilder` instance.
-2. Append format to the `StringBuilder` instance.
+2. Format strings and Append them to the `StringBuilder` instance.
 3. Converts to string and release the `StringBuilder` instance.

-The StringBuilder class is used to represents a mutable string of characters.
+The `StringBuilder` class is used to represents a mutable string of characters.
 It provides some member methods to append object to current string with higher performance than combining strings directly.
 Following are some examples of its member methods to append something.

 ```csharp
 public StringBuilder Append(char value, int repeatCount = 1);
 public StringBuilder Append(string value);
 ```

 It also support other overloads for further type as argument.
 And of course, it provide to append an object.
 The object will be convert to string if it is not null; otherwise, do nothing.

 ```csharp